 This type of software generally falls into two categories: client portals and specialist document collection software.
 Client portals allow two-way sharing of information and usually require your clients to log in.
 Document collection software doesn’t require your client sign in but can’t be used to send content to your clients.

 Document collection software like File Request Pro allows you to collect content and files using a branded upload page that can be embedded on your website or used as a standalone page.
+One-page and multi-page forms are both supported.
 Content is then sent direct to your cloud storage using an encrypted connection.

 How should client intake forms look?